 The team found that unlike those in the sedentary group, those in the cycling group didn’t experience loss of muscle mass and strength, which is often believed to be a normal part of the ageing process.
 What’s more, their body fat

-levels hadn’t increased with age, and the men’s testosterone levels had also remained high rather than declined with age.
+and cholesterol levels hadn’t increased with age, and the men’s testosterone levels had also remained high rather than declined with age.
 This suggests that the men may have avoided so-called male menopause.

-Even more surprisingly, the team found that exercise
+Even more surprisingly, the team found that exercise had an anti-ageing

 effect on the immune system